It’s Official: Longboat Key Hands the Keys to a Decorated Soldier as Tipton Prepares His Exit

 The name Tipton brought back belongs to a man whose career splits cleanly in two.

-For 20-plus years, Landry was a soldier.
+For more than 20 years, Landry was a soldier.
 He retired from the U.S. Army as a first sergeant after service that, per his résumé, ran from 1990 to 2013 and included six deployments to Iraq, plus tours touching Afghanistan, Ukraine, Korea, Panama and Cuba.
 He led and trained 150 soldiers, ran reconnaissance teams during combat operations, and walked away with two Bronze Stars and a Purple Heart.

 The second act has been local government, all of it in St. Lucie County on Florida’s east coast.
-Landry started in 2013 as the county’s Human Resources and Risk Manager — where he restructured a self-insured health plan he says yielded $2.4 million in annual savings — then ran Public Utilities and Solid Waste from 2018, bringing a 25-year outsourced utility back in-house and overseeing a $200 million utility expansion.
+Landry started in 2013 as the county’s Human Resources and Risk Manager — where he restructured a self-insured health plan he says yielded $2.4 million in annual savings — then ran Public Utilities and Solid Waste beginning in 2018, bringing a 25-year outsourced utility back in-house and overseeing a $200 million utility expansion.
 In 2023, the county commission promoted him to County Administrator, putting him atop an organization of more than 1,100 employees and a budget north of $900 million.

 He holds bachelor’s and master’s degrees from Columbia Southern University and is a credentialed manager through the International City/County Management Association.
 He has coached high-school football in Fort Pierce and sat on the board of the local Boys and Girls Club.